-Inclusion criteria Exclusion criteria Population Pregnant women Women previously pregnant Women who gave birth after 37 weeks gestation or who expect to do so.
-Pregnant women with major placenta praevia/placenta accreta Studies in which the population studied are women who all developed a specific complication (e.g. pre-eclampsia/preterm labour/vaginal bleeding) during pregnancy that could affect mode of birth plans Reported data of relevance Whether or not women preferred and planned vaginal or caesarean birth in the antenatal period.
+· · · · · · · · · · · · · · · · · · · Pregnant women Pregnant women with major placenta Women previously pregnant Women who gave birth after 37 weeks gestation or who expect to do so. praevia/placenta accreta Studies in which the population studied are women who all developed a specific complication (e.g. pre-eclampsia/preterm labour/vaginal bleeding) during pregnancy that could affect mode of birth plans relevance Whether or not women preferred and planned vaginal or caesarean birth in the antenatal period.
 Why women, in the antenatal period, preferred and planned vaginal or caesarean birth and what shaped their plan.
 Barriers and facilitators to women receiving and acting on information relevant to their mode of birth preference or plan.
 Reports data on inequalities in how, when and whether birth mode options are discussed with women during antenatal care Studies exclusively reporting on antenatal information provision (or lack of it) as an influence on mode of birth plans (as will be covered by review 1).
-Design Qualitative methods for data generation and analysis including mixed methods studies, ethnographic and phenomenological approaches Observational studiesSystematic reviewsSurveysCommentaries Setting High-income countries based upon the World Bank classification.
+Design Qualitative methods for data generation and analysis including mixed methods studies, ethnographic and phenomenological approaches Observational studiesSystematic reviewsSurveysCommentaries - High-income countries based upon the World Bank classification.
 Studies that have recruited participants from both high- and non-high-income countries will only be eligible for inclusion if it can be identified that at least 80% of the participants are from high income countries.
-Publication period 2011 onwards
+Publication 2011 onwards